aamend/hadoop-primitive-clustering/README.md

-Hadoop Primitive Clustering
+Hadoop Primitive Array Clustering
 ==============

-Mahout implementation of Levenshtein distance algorithm and other non-mathematical distance measures.
+Hadoop implementation of Canopy Clustering using Levenshtein distance algorithm and other non-mathematical distance measures (such as Jaccard coefficient).

 Difference with Mahout
 ----